We do mortgage pre-approvals. Want one?

 What is a HomePath Renovation Loan?

 The HomePath Renovation Loan is a mortgage for HomePath homes that build in up to $35,000 for home improvements and repairs.
 Renovation loans carry a higher interest rate than non-renovation loans and require additional approval.
-Eligibility varies by mortgage company so ask your lender about its requirements.
+Eligibility varies by mortgage company.

-Is Fannie Mae HomePath property for first-time home buyers only?
+Is Fannie Mae HomePath for first-time home buyers only?

 No, Fannie Mae HomePath is available to all home buyers.
-You do not have to be a first-time home buyer to buy a home via HomePath.
+You do not have to be a first-time home buyer to use HomePath.

 Subscribe to our Newsletter